-1. MACRS system (GDS or ADS)

-2. Property class

-3. Date placed in service

-4. Recovery period

-5. Method and convention

-6. Depreciation rate (from tables)

-Part II

-7. Cost or other basis \$

-8. Business/investment use %
+Part I 1.
+MACRS system (GDS or ADS) 2.
+Property class 3.
+Date placed in service 4.
+Recovery period 5.
+Method and convention 6.
+Depreciation rate (from tables) Part II 7.
+Cost or other basis \$ 8.
+Business/investment use % 9.
+Multiply line 7 by line 8 10.
+Total claimed for section 179 deduction and other items 11.
+Subtract line 10 from line 9.
+This is your tentative basis for depreciation

-9. Multiply line 7 by line 8
+12. Multiply line 11 by .50 if the 50% special

-0. Total claimed for section 179 deduction and

-other items \$
+depreciation allowance applies.
+Multiply

+line 11 by 1.00 if the 100% special

+depreciation allowance applies.
+This is

+your special depreciation allowance.

+Enter -0- if this is not the year you placed

+the property in service, the property is not

+qualified property, or you elected not to

+claim a special allowance \$

-1. Subtract line 10 from line 9.
+13. Subtract line 12 from line 11.
 This is your

-tentative basis for depreciation $\dots \dots \dots$

-2. Multiply line 11 by .50 if the 50% special

-depreciation allowance applies.
-Multiply line

-11 by 1.00 if the 100% special depreciation

-allowance applies.
-This is your special

-depreciation allowance.
-Enter -0- if this is not

-the year you placed the property in service,

-the property is not qualified property, or you

-elected not to claim a special allowance \$

-3. Subtract line 12 from line 11.
-This is your basis for depreciation
+basis for depreciation

-4. Depreciation rate (from line 6)
+14. Depreciation rate (from line 6)

 15. Multiply line 13 by line 14.
 This is your

-MACRS depreciation deduction
+MACRS depreciation deduction \$

 If real estate, do not include cost (basis) of land.

-in real estate, up not include cost (Dasis) of land.